Here are all the winners from the 2024 Grammys – rolling list

 Best Immersive Audio Album

-Alicia Keys – ‘The Diary of Alicia Keys’
+Alicia Keys – ‘The Diary of Alicia Keys’ – winner

 Bear McCreary – ‘God of War Ragnarok’